aaubs/ds24/content/m6/01_Databases/_index.md

 draft: false
 ---

 In this section, we will introduce databases and related concepts.
-We will start with classical relational datab ases and the associated Structual Query LAnguage, and then glimpse a bit into NoSQL (Not only SQL) database concepts
+We will start with classical relational datab ases and the associated Structual Query Language, and then glimpse a bit into NoSQL (Not only SQL) database concepts.

 ## Recommended datacamp exercises.